wp-plugins/google-maps-ve/readme.txt

 Stable tag: trunk
 License: GPLv2

-NEW PLUGIN!
 Very powerful plugin for creating Google Maps.
 Easy to use and no programmer skills required.
 Create maps in seconds.

 == Description ==